ZhengWilliamUCF/Zheng-0669-as5/readme.md

 ## Searching for items
 You can search for items by entering an input in the "search item" TextField.
 The corresponding items that match will be dynamically updated via TableView.
 > Note: Items can be searched via their Serial Numbers or Names.
+## Sorting Items
+You can sort items by clicking on the column name of each column in the TableView.
+Clicking on it once sorts descending values.
+Clicking once more sort by Ascending values.
+Clicking it one more time will reset to no sorting.
 ## Editing an item
 > Note: An item must be selected before you can edit an item.
 ---